groloch/AI-optimization/README.md

 # How to use

-Replace the training part in the <i>mnist_annihilator</i> function and load the model instead.
+Replace the training part in the <i>mnist_annihilator</i> function and load the model from the <i>annihilator.h5</i> file instead.
 Then feel free to test/benchmark/try to improve the model.

-Keep in mind that this project was initially not made for direct reuse, but to showcase different ways to reduce the parameters amount of a Convolutional Neural Network classifier.
+Keep in mind that this project was initially not made for direct reuse, but to showcase different ways to reduce the parameters amount of a Convolutional Neural Network-based classifier.